logzio/logz-docs/_source/logzio_collections/_prometheus-sources/mongodb-atlas-otel.md

 MongoDB Atlas is a fully-managed cloud database that handles deploying, managing and healing deployments on its cloud service provider.

-This integration uses OpenTelemetry with a dedicated MongoDB Atlas receiver and a Prometheus exporter to collect the MongoDB Atlas data from your hosts and send it to your Logz.io metrics account using a Logz.io exporter.
+Deploy this integration to send your MongoDB Atlas metric to your Logz.io account using OpenTelemetry collector.

 #### Deploying the integration